Urban Redevelopment Authority

 The Urban Redevelopment Authority (URA) is the national urban planning authority of Singapore, and a statutory board under the Ministry of National Development of the Government of Singapore.

 Mission

 The authority was established on 1 April 1974, and is of critical importance to the city-state.
 Singapore is an extremely dense country where land usage is required to be efficient and maximized.
 The city state is trying to reduce land wastage in the face of land shortage in the area.

-URA's responsibilities
+Responsibilities

 Land use planning

 URA's main responsibility is land-use planning.
 URA planners devise both long-term strategic plans, along with medium-term plans, which are reviewed every five to ten years.
 These plans designate the land use and urban density for the entirety of Singapore.
 These designations are divided by URA into 55 planning areas.

 Development control

 It is the responsibility of URA to evaluate and grant planning approval for development projects from the public and private sectors.
 In approving development applications, the URA states its goal is to foster orderly development conforming to the planning guidelines as stated in the statutory Master Plan and the existing control factors.
 URA tries to provide quality service when working in partnership with building industry professionals and the general public to foster development.